Youths Climate Action Summit

 The Youth Climate Action Summit, or YCAS for short, is a summit that was initiated by the Frontenac Arch Biosphere Network.
 The idea was based on a model started by The Wild Center’s Youth Climate Program.
 The program works globally to convene and empower young people to implement climate action plans in their schools and communities through Youth Climate Summits.

 The summit was originally planned to launch for the first time for local schools in Ontario in 2020.
-However, the Covid19 pandemic forced them to quickly change their plans.
+However, the Covid19 pandemic forced them to change their plans quickly.

 They decided to convert the summit into a virtual event.
 Due to its interactive nature, they had to find a technical solution that could handle that level of collaboration.
 They approached Dragonsong, an Ontario-based consultancy with a background in helping local schools with learning and development projects and with many years of experience in back-of-house administration.
 Dragonsong discovered Howspace during the beginning of the pandemic and found it to be the perfect tool for collaboration, learning, and hosting hybrid workshops.